Amithtraj/Stock-Analysis/README.md

 View a list of trending symbols.
 View the Report:

-After submission, the application processes the request using the chosen method(s) and renders a detailed report that includes:
+After submission, the application processes the request using the chosen method(s) and renders a detailed report.